 Evaluating impacts and benefits of cover crops in Nebraska

 We are working with the cropping systems platform APSIM to answer questions about cover crop management in Nebraska and the broader Corn Belt.
 We are specifically working with field data from Nebraska evaluating a range of relative maturity corn hybrids that might extend the growth window for cover crops.
-This work is being led by Nilovna Chatterjee, postdoctoral research fellow.
+We published some of this work in 2020 in Agronomy Journal.
 The Nebraska Environmental Trust is supporting a related project that in collaboration with Katja Koehler-Cole and Daren Redfearn will develop a decision-support tool for producers in Nebraska.
-Andrea is also working on a collaboration to understand the impact of cover crops on weeds in the Corn Belt.

 Understanding soil health practice adoption and management

 We are collaborating the Nebraska Natural Resources Conservation Service (NRCS) to support research and outreach activities with their Soil Health Demonstration Farms across the state.
 Fernanda Krupek is leading our work on this project, and more information about this initiative can be found at ttps://cropwatch.unl.edu/soilhealth.